Listen to this article:

 More challenging poses incorporate inversions that dramatically improve spinal and shoulder flexibility.
 Moreover, an aerial yoga practice helps combat the joint-compressing effects of gravity that cause so much of our culture’s back pain issues.

-Researchers have found that hanging upside down in a yoga hammock decompresses the spinal column by lengthening the space between vertebrate.
+Researchers have found that hanging upside down in a yoga hammock decompresses the spinal column by lengthening the space between vertebrates.
 This can help with herniated discs, sciatica, scoliosis, chronic back aches, and more.
 Just keep in mind that some aerial yoga studios are not equipped to guide people with extreme back injuries.
 A physical therapist who is licensed in inversion therapy may be more useful.

 Stimulate Digestion

 If you have trouble with stomach pains, gas, bloating, or other digestive issues, aerial yoga can help with that too!
-The slight rocking motion of the aerial yoga hammock helps stimulate your digestive organs and help food move through.
+The slight rocking motion of the aerial yoga hammock helps stimulate your digestive organs and helps food move through.
 Inverted poses are extra beneficial for increasing the blood flow to your intestines.
 If you want to use your yoga hammock after a big meal, try forward folds and gentle twists that put slight pressure on the abdominal region to encourage regularity.

 Improve Blood Circulation